frnpnk/SlotGame/README.md

 Win amount should be shown in win counter on the screen (in according to mockup provided) after win event.
 Win amount should be reset to 0 after spin button click.

-Accomplished assignment source code zipped expected on email: jobs@foxium.com for a review.
-Please add your comments to a code.
-We will contact you for results.